-The graphics engine in a DL.2 fixture can receive video from an external source or its own integrated digital video camera equipped with an infared illuminator to provide a direct digital video feed option.
+The graphics engine in a DL.3 fixture can receive video from an external source or its own integrated digital video camera equipped with an infared illuminator to provide a direct digital video feed option.
+The features described in this chapter are not available on the DL.3F model.